aravind666/aravind666.github.io/_posts/management/2023-11-22-leading-for-competency.md

     <img src="/assets/post_images/Leading-for-competency.png" class="figure-img img-fluid rounded img-thumbnail" alt="Leading For Competence - Getting Things Done">
 </figure>

-With 15+ years of experience in the Software Industry, one of the most important leadership qualities I have come to appreciate is “Getting Things Done”.
+With 15+ years of experience in the Software Industry, one of the most important leadership qualities I have come to appreciate is **“Getting Things Done”**.
 This is purely a personal opinion.
 Regardless of what the Oxford English dictionary or Harvard business management books say, at the end of the day the quality that defines a good leader is nothing but the things they get done.

 There are many leadership books, self-help books, and there are pioneers and legends who have spoken about leadership styles, leadership approaches, and many more.
 I      read some of them - to be honest, many of them.
 One of the common patterns I noticed was that most of them focus on the behavior approach.
 But none of them actually tell   the reader the reflection of behavior based on the competence of the individual, and they provide scattered information on certain terminologies.
-In this blog post, I will explain in detail how to answer some questions regarding “Getting Things Done” by reflecting on your behavior based on the levels of competence of the people      you are working with.
+In this blog post, I will explain in detail how to answer some questions regarding **“Getting Things Done”** by reflecting on your behavior based on the levels of competence of the people      you are working with.

 #### Before I explain this, let me explain a few terms we often use when talking about leadership